Diane Abbott: Personal life

 Abbott had a brief relationship with Jeremy Corbyn, who later became the Labour leader, when he was a councillor in north London in the late 1970s.
+She credits him with sparking her interest in party politics and joining the Labour Party.
 In 1991, she married David P. Ayensu-Thompson, a Ghanaian architect.
-They had one son together, James (born October 1991 or 1992), before divorcing in 1993.
+They had one son, James, before divorcing in 1993.
 Abbott chose her Conservative MP voting pair, Jonathan Aitken, as her son's godfather.

-In 2007, Abbott began learning the piano under the tutelage of Paul Roberts, Professor of Piano at the Guildhall School of Music and Drama, for the BBC documentary TV programme Play It Again.
+In 2007, Abbott began learning the piano under the tutelage of Paul Roberts, Professor of Piano at the Guildhall School of Music and Drama, for the BBC documentary television programme Play It Again.
 She performed Frédéric Chopin's Prelude No. 4 in E minor before an audience.

 In 2015, Abbott was diagnosed with type 2 diabetes.

 In July 2019, Abbott called 999 after being "chased around her home" by her son, James Abbott-Thompson.
-In relation to this incident, as well as subsequent incidents away from Abbott's home, Abbott-Thompson later pleaded guilty to 12 assaults and racially aggravated criminal damage.
+In relation to this incident, as well as subsequent incidents away from Abbott's home, Abbott-Thompson later pleaded guilty to 12 assaults and racially aggravated criminal damage and exposing himself and was sentenced to an indefinite hospital order.

 In September 2020, an authorised biography of Diane Abbott was released, Diane Abbott: The Authorised Biography, by Robin Bunce and Samara Linton, published by Biteback.
-In 2020, Abbott was invited to participate in Strictly Come Dancing.
-Speaking on BBC Radio Four's Today Programme, she said that she refused the invitation, pausing only "for about sixty seconds".
-Instead, she said that she will continue to do what she has done all of her life, speaking up on human rights, civil liberties, women's rights, and representing the people of Hackney.
+In 2020, Abbott was invited to participate in the television dance contest show Strictly Come Dancing.
+Speaking on BBC Radio 4's Today programme, she said that she refused the invitation, pausing only "for about sixty seconds".
+She said that, instead, she will continue to do what she has done all of her life, speaking up on human rights, civil liberties, women's rights, and representing the people of Hackney.

+On 12 March 2024, after allegations that she had been targeted by racist remarks from a Conservative Party donor, Abbott issued a statement saying that "as a single woman" she felt "vulnerable" in her constituency.

+Extracts from Abbott's memoir A Woman Like Me were published in September 2024 in The Guardian, where she "opens up about three pivotal moments in her life in politics".